0xThurling/cpm/README.md

 ### `cpm test`

 Builds and runs the tests.
+If the test directory does not exist, `cpm` will automatically create it, add a sample test file, and configure `googletest` for you.

 ### `cpm clean`